cisco-ce/roomos.cisco.com/doc/TechDocs/HotDeskWorkspaceIntegration.md

-# Building a hotdesking workspace integration - external
+# Building a hotdesking workspace integration

 ## Overview
-This guide is about creating a workspace integration interacting with RoomOS hotdesking.
+This guide provides instructions for creating a workspace integration that interacts with RoomOS hotdesking features.

 RoomOS hotdesking allows Webex users to pair to a device with a QR code or manual pairing.
 Then they can sign in on the paired device, making it a personal device while they are using it.
 All personal sign ins must correspond to a booking for the management of the personal account.
 That is, the signed in user's email must match the organizer email on the booking to be confirmed.